cmda-bt/pt-course-19-20/week-4.md

 1. **Push your changes:**
 Hand in your research in your repository on GitHub under your username.

+## Advanced Matters

+As hopefully has become clear from following this weeks lecture; coding standards and code quality encompasses a lot.
+There are many useful tools available that can aid you in learning how to write good quality code and help maintaining a healthy code base.
+We've only covered the basics.
+For those that are interested; here's an overview of some more advanced topics an resources:

+* [TypeScript](https://www.typescriptlang.org/) - adds optional static typing to the JavaScript language
+* [Software testing](https://en.wikipedia.org/wiki/Software_testing) - an essential aspect of modern software development
+* [Design patterns](https://en.wikipedia.org/wiki/Software_design_pattern) -  design patterns are formalized best practices that a software developer can use to solve common problems when designing an application or system

+> Don't worry if the above resources do not make much sense to you at this point.
+They are merely listed for the sake of completeness and as suggestions for those of you who want to learn more about good coding practices.
+But if you decide to choose for a career in web / software development, it is likely that you will come across these sooner or later.

 [bugs]: readme.md#bugs

 [comic-cover]: https://imgs.xkcd.com/comics/geoip.png